bevesce/TodoFlow/README.md

 ### tvcal ###

-Adds titles of tv series that will air in upcoming 24 hours to Inbox.todo, requires account at <http://www.pogdesign.co.uk/cat/>
+Adds titles of tv series that will air in upcoming 24 hours to Inbox.todo, requires account at <http://www.pogdesign.co.uk/cat/> and icalendar python module.

 ### update_lists ###